node-tutorials/node-ninja/README.md

 11. Express Router & MVC

 - We use the Express Router, to split our route into different files and manage them in small groups of routes that run together.
+- MVC Basics:
+  - Stands fro Model, View, Controller
+  - MVC is a way of sstructuring our code & files
+  - Keeps code more modular, reusable & easier to read
+- Views are the html files.
+- Models is how we structure our data.
+- Controllers are the ones that form the link between the Models and the Views.